nickebbutt/SequencesComparator/README.md

 ## SequencesComparator

-This code is a small enhancement on top of Apache Commons Collections 4 SequencesComparator
+This code is a small enhancement on top of Apache Commons Collections 4 SequencesComparator, and is released under the same license terms.
+Ideally it should be incorporated into that project in a future version.

 SequenceComparator allows two sequences (Lists) to be differenced, producing an EditScript which describes the insert/delete operations required to transform one sequence into the other